Complaints Policy

 2. What to do next

-If you are dissatisfied with the teacher’s response you can make a complaint to the Headteacher.
-This could be made in writing or by making an appointment to discuss the problem.
+If you are dissatisfied with the teacher’s response you can make a complaint to the relevant member of SLT (an Assistant Head or Deputy Head) or the Headteacher.
+This could be made in writing or by telephone or by making an appointment to discuss the problem.

 You may find it helpful at this stage to have a copy of the full statement of the School Complaints Procedure as this explains in detail what procedures are followed.

-They will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
+SLT will conduct a review of the complaint and may interview any members of staff or students involved.
 You will then receive a written response to your complaint which you may wish to discuss with them.

 3. If you are still unhappy

-The Chair of Governors will seek to clarify your concerns and undertake their own independent investigation.
+The Headteacher will seek to clarify your concerns and undertake their own independent investigation.
 You will then receive a written response to your complaint.

 4. Further action

-Should you remain dissatisfied with the response from the Chair of Governors, you can ask for your complaint to be referred to a Governing Body Complaints Review Panel.
+Should you remain dissatisfied with the response from the Headteacher, you can ask for your complaint to be referred to a Governing Body Complaints Review Panel.

 This will comprise a group of 3 governors from the school who, as far as is possible, have no previous knowledge of the problem and who will therefore be able to give it fresh assessment.